 How do I know which course to take?

 Teachers should select courses that will enhance them as an educator.
 Computer Information Systems 105 and Computer Information Systems 109 are good choices if you want to update your computer skills.
 Education, language, social science and art courses are also good choices.
 If you are undecided about your credit or non-credit course selection, please contact any HACC counselor.

 Don't repeat a course at HACC that you took as an undergraduate.

 When do I report what I've completed to PDE?

 In general, completed course work at HACC is reported to the PDE in

 How do I report Act 48 hours to PDE?

-In order to have your course work submitted, teachers need to contact the Curriculum and Assessment Office at firstname.lastname@example.org.
+In order to have your course work submitted, teachers need to contact the Office of Curriculum Compliance and Assessmentat email@example.com.
 You will need your Professional Personal ID available from the PDE website (PDE not using SS#).
-Our ooffice will submit course work to PDE for teachers taking courses at all HACC campuses.
+Our office will submit course work to PDE for teachers taking courses at all HACC campuses.

 Can I complete HACC admissions and enrollment online?